I always try to park in the shade on a sunny day so the inside of my car won’t get so hot.

 It can add about four miles of range to the Prius in electric mode on a sunny day.
 That figure represents a substantial fraction of many people’s daily commute.
 A fully charged battery has a range of about 25 miles before the driver has to use the gasoline engine.

 So far the curved glass doesn’t meet US rollover standards.
 The Tesla Model S, on the other hand, has an all-glass roof that earns a five-star rating in rollover tests.
 Panasonic contributed expertise to Tesla’s Gigafactory.
-It can probably learn enough from Tesla’s glass roof to improve Toyota’s solar panels.
+Toyota can probably learn enough from Tesla’s glass roof to improve its solar panels.

 Tesla and Ford also plan to offer electric cars with solar panels on the roof.